Quick, in-and-out skin tag removal at our CityPlace clinic. Usually 15 minutes for multiple tags, with no scarring when it’s handled properly.

 | Scarring risk | Very low | Low |

-| Healing time | 7–10 days | 10–14 days |
+| Healing time | 7 to 10 days | 10 to 14 days |

 Health Spending Accounts (HSA)

-If you are self-employed, incorporated, or work for an employer offering a flexible HSA, you can often submit aesthetic-medicine receipts where the treatment has a documented medical indication — for example, hyperhidrosis Botox, scar revision Morpheus8, or migraine-related neurotoxin.
+If you are self-employed, incorporated, or work for an employer offering a flexible HSA, you can often submit aesthetic-medicine receipts where the treatment has a documented medical indication, for example, hyperhidrosis Botox, scar revision Morpheus8, or migraine-related neurotoxin.
 The receipt must be issued by a regulated health professional (RN, NP, or MD) and itemized with the CPT-equivalent code.
 We provide HSA-compatible receipts on request.

 OHIP coverage (rare but real)